From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: Main Results

 \subsection{Propagation of Regularity}

 Our first result gives the local-in-time and uniform in $\hbar$ propagation of the regularity of the solution to the Hartree--Fock equation~\eqref{eq:Hartree--Fock}.
-Remark that there are no constraints on the scaling here since we are only considering the mean-field equation.
-Moreover, this result also works in the case of the Coulomb potential.
+Let us notice that there are no constraints on the scaling here since we are only considering the mean-field equation.
+Moreover, this result also holds uniformly in $\hbar$ in the case of the Coulomb potential.